stacks-network/docs/src/pages/authentication/building-todo-app.md

 - Generate _Secret Key_ with associated BNS username to authenticate app
 - Add, edit and delete encrypted app data with Gaia
 - Decrypt data on Gaia for public sharing by URL
-- Unauthenticate and re-authenticate app with _Secret Key_
+- Deauthenticate and re-authenticate app with _Secret Key_

 [Try the app](https://todos.blockstack.org) or [view its code on GitHub](https://github.com/blockstack/todos).